 Yes!
 The Art Summer Institute offers undergraduate-level, intro studio art courses.
 Our courses are designed to accommodate students who are experienced artists, as well as those who are trying a medium for the first time.
 No experience with the medium is necessary.
 Our instructors are also skilled at responding to students working at a variety of levels with challenging assignments to help them explore and develop their work.

 Is this a program to help students design their portfolio for college applications?

 The Art Summer Institute is not a portfolio building program - we find that a concern towards building a portfolio can deter students from taking risks or being experimental and ambitious in their work.
 However, students in the Art Summer Institute can expect to make a significant number of works during the session, including many portfolio pieces, and will have access to a Department of Art admissions advising session.
 Students will also have ample opportunity to discuss their portfolios with their instructors throughout the program.

 What materials should students have?

-Video and Performance Art students must have a smartphone (or other digital video recording device), and a computer for editing their work.
-Students who don’t have the Adobe software suite will be provided with a software license for the duration of the institute.
+Video Art and Experimental Animation students must also have a smartphone (or other digital video recording device), and a computer for editing their work.
+Information about any software requirements will be provided to students enrolled in the course.